Visitor Parking & Registration

 - Parking Services Office: Visitors can register their vehicle at the Parking Services Office (Illges Hall 122) during regular business hours: Monday through Friday, 8am-5pm.
 License plate and vehicle information will be required to register.
 After business hours, visitors may register via e-mail at email@example.com.
 Please include the make, model, and vehicle color along with license plate information (tag number and state) in the e-mail.

 - Online: Visitors may navigate to the Parking Web Portal to register their vehicle for a temporary, one-day parking permit.
-The vehicle's information including make, model, vehicle color, and plate number and state will be required in order to register online.
+The vehicle's information including make, model, vehicle color, and plate number and state will be required to register online.

 - Request by University Employees: Departments requesting visitor, vendor, intern, or volunteer parking permits should contact Parking Services via e-mail at firstname.lastname@example.org or by telephone at 706-507-8203.
 Whenever possible, requests should be made at least two business days in advance and must include the vehicle's description and tag information, including license plate number and state.